Neutrino experiments probe hadrophilic light dark matter: Dark Matter Interactions

 We infer the axial vector form factor $G_A$ from the the isovector results in~\cite{Alexandrou:2017hac} as\footnote{ The isoscalar result in~\cite{Alexandrou:2017hac} indicates an even larger value of $\Lambda_a$, but with a larger error.
 Hence we use the isovector result in our paper.
 If $\Lambda_a$ is indeed larger, our method becomes more sensitive to DM. }

 This value of $\Lambda_a$ is larger than the world average~\cite{Bernard:2001rs,Meyer:2016oeg}, but is motivated by the recent MiniBooNE experiment~\cite{AguilarArevalo:2010zc} and the lattice results~\cite{Alexandrou:2017hac,Rajan:2017lxk}.
+As a check of the robustness of our results, we perform our analysis also for the world-averaged value $\Lambda_a = 1.03$~GeV.
+We anticipate that its impact is relatively mild, see Sec.~\ref{sec:limits_sensitivities} for more details.
 The induced pseudoscalar form factor $G_P^q$ is inferred from the pole dominance ansatz as

 where the parameters are extracted from~\cite{Alexandrou:2017hac} as

 for the isovector combination, where $m_\pi$ is the pion mass, and

 for the isoscalar combination.
 Finally $G_G$ denotes the anomaly form factor which originates from the $G\tilde{G}$-term in the PCAC relation.
 Since the isoscalar current is anomalous while the isovector current is not, $\epsilon_{u+d} = 1$ and $\epsilon_{u-d} = 0$. $G_G$ is computed, \textit{e.g.}, in~\cite{Gong:2015iir}.
 We have checked that $G_G$ is of little significance to our final result, and hence ignore it in the following for simplicity.
 Since all references we are aware of take the isospin symmetric limit, we assume that the up and down quark masses are equal and are the arithmetic mean of their experimental values when we use the above formulas.